MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote scheduled task management should be enabled.

 If `true`, corresponding ports are open and remote scheduled tasks management will be available.
 If `false`, scheduled tasks cannot be managed remotely.
+The script achieves this by enabling or disabling the [Remote Scheduled Tasks Management (RPC)](#remote-scheduled-tasks-management-rpc) firewall rule.

 ```yaml
 Type: Boolean